Introduction to Account-Based Marketing (ABM) for Mid-Market Companies

 The successful mid-market ABM approach starts with ruthless prioritization.
 Instead of targeting hundreds of accounts, concentrate on 15-30 high-value opportunities where multichannel engagement actually moves the needle.
 This focus allows smaller teams to deliver personalized experiences that rivals can't match at scale.

-Sales and marketing alignment isn't optional in this model—it's the entire foundation.
-When both teams agree on target accounts, share intelligence actively, and coordinate outreach timing, ABM programs generate 87% higher ROI than traditional approaches.
+Sales and marketing alignment isn't optional in this model, it's the entire foundation.
+When both teams agree on target accounts, share intelligence actively, and coordinate outreach timing, the program compounds.
+Concentration beats volume.
 Weekly alignment meetings and shared account plans prevent the disconnected experiences that kill momentum.

 The practical question remains: how do you gather data for ABM success without enterprise tools?
 Start with your CRM and website analytics, then layer in affordable intent signals and LinkedIn insights.
-Mid-market teams that combine first-party engagement data with selective third-party enrichment develop targeting strategies for specific industries that perform just as effectively as enterprise platforms.
+Mid-market teams that combine first-party engagement data with selective third-party enrichment build targeting that performs as well as enterprise platforms.
+If you want help designing that motion, Twelverays runs demand-generation programs for B2B and professional-services teams.

 Your next move matters more than your budget.
 Pick five accounts.
 Align your teams.
 Start coordinating your outreach.
 ABM success follows execution, not expenditure.